Geometric Visions

 "Mike," she replied, "you're not making any sense".

 For a while after I cracked up at Caltech, and every now and then after that, I would see things like Yin-Yang symbols in the clouds.
 I would see other things too, like the energy waves from Mt.
 Wilson, which at the time was a powerful symbol for me.
-Sometimes the Yin-Yang symbols were animated, and would spin.
+Sometimes the Yin-Yang symbols were animated and would spin.
 The might be recursive, with smaller Yin-Yangs in each of the spots, and so on ad infinitum.
 I found that I could see them if I stared into the snow on a television set that wasn't tuned to a station.

-After I dropped out of Caltech, I started pursuing various artistic endeavours.
+After I dropped out of Caltech, I started pursuing various artistic endeavors.
 I learned to draw from Betty Edwards' Drawing on the Right Side of the Brain, and would construct crystalline latticeworks from painted wooden dowels.

 I started to teach myself to play piano.
 I had a friend show me a few basic chords, and then I would just bang on the keyboard randomly until something that sounded like music came out.
 All the pieces I can play now I composed myself through improvisation - I still can't read music.
-Much later, in Santa Cruz, I took lessons from a wonderful teacher named Velzoe Brown, and learned to play quite a bit better, but still find interpreting musical notation difficult and tedious.
+Much later, in Santa Cruz, I took lessons from a wonderful teacher named Velzoe Brown and learned to play quite a bit better, but still find interpreting musical notation difficult and tedious.

-And I first got into photography in a serious way that Fall at Caltech.
+And I first got into photography in a serious way that fall at Caltech.
 A housemate lent me a nice SLR camera, a Canon A-1, and I would walk around campus and Pasadena taking pictures.
 My sense of sight was vivid in those days and I found that photography came naturally.
 The expensive Canon could accurately meter a 30-second night exposure, so a great deal of my photos were ghostly shots in the dark.
 I still enjoy night photography.